tigermlt/blog/PGM.md

   - independencies in Bayesian networks
     - d-separation: X and Y are d-separated in G given Z if there is no active trail in G between X and Y given Z. Notation is d-sep_{G}(X,Y|Z).
 Theorem if p factorizes over G, and d-sep_{G}(X,Y|Z) then p satisfies (X \perpendicular Y | Z)
     - Any node is d-separated from its non-descendants given its parents -> if P factorizes over G, then in P, any variable is independent of its non-descendants given its parents
     - I-maps: independency map.
 My understanding of I-map is just the tree structure that connects every node.
+(G is an I-map of P, all independencies in G are also in P)
       - d-separation in G -> P satisfies corresponding independence statment I(G) = {(X \perpendicular Y | Z) : d-sep_{G}(X,Y|Z)}. independence corresponds to d-separation
       - If P satisfies I(G), we say that G is an I-map of P. Notice G represents the whole graph (not some nodes)
         - As an example G1: D I; in this case I(G1) = {D \perpendicular I} since D and I are independent